Tracktion/tracktion_engine/FEATURES.md

     - Rack patching environment for multi-track plugin buses
     - External plugin formats supported by JUCE
     - An API to register your own plugins to be used as entry points to the audio graph
+    - The ability to wrap the engine inside a plugin and sync playback to the host
 - Automation
     - Automation curves for plugin parameters using bezier curves
     - Automation recording (including simplification) and playback